fireworks

 • The fireworks are hosted jointly by the cities of Maumee and Perrysburg – not by Fort Meigs Historic Site.

-• The Fort Meigs Memorial Bridge (Maumee-Perrysburg Bridge) will be closed starting at 8:00 p.m.
-July 3.
+• The Fort Meigs Memorial Bridge (Maumee-Perrysburg Bridge) and Maumee-Western Reserve Road will be closed starting at 7:30 p.m. on July 3.

 • The interior fort grounds are accessible after 3:00 p.m. on July 3